Back

 Let’s have a look at the services of an outsourced software development partner you may need to create your own app.

-UX/UI design focuses on the visual aspect and provides satisfying experience for users when they interact with your app.
-It requires understanding user behavior, preferences, and development limitations.
+UX/UI design focuses on the visual aspect and provides a satisfying experience for users when they interact with your app.
+It requires an understanding of user behavior, preferences, and development limitations.
 A well-designed user interface can make your app intuitive and engaging, so that it stands out in a competitive market.
 Designers conduct user research, create wireframes, visual elements of the software, ensure that the interface aligns with the app’s functionality.

 Frontend development deals with building the client-side of an app.
-Frontend developers create responsive and interactive user interfaces, using such languages as JavaScript.
-Developers make sure that the design components are displayed properly on any screen and all the easy-to-use features actually work the way you expect them to.
+Frontend developers create responsive and interactive user interfaces, using languages such as JavaScript.
+Developers make sure that the design components are displayed properly on any screen and the easy-to-use features actually all work the way you expect them to.
 So, it’s important to pay attention to the frontend development expertise while searching for a good software development partner.

 Of course, just because an agency has opened recently doesn’t mean it’s bad.
-It’s just that the quality of such software development outsourcing is harder to assess.
-But if you are actually interested in some new agency, look up its founder, google their name.
-That’s good if this is someone well-known in the professional community — someone, who has been in this business for a long time.
+It’s just that the quality of their software development outsourcing is harder to assess.
+But if you are actually interested in a new agency, look up its founder, google their name.
+If this is someone well-known in the professional community and someone who has been in this business for a long time, this is a good sign.

 Check out client references on the official website of your future software development partner.
-It’s safe to trust video reviews — you can’t fake those.
+It’s safe to trust video reviews, as you can’t fake those.
 Use Google to find the reviews on third-party resources.
 For example, you can look up company information on Clutch.
 Someone else’s experience can save both your money and energy.
 It’s good if you find detailed reviews: this way you will see all pros and cons of working with a particular agency.
-But stay away from short generic reviews — these can be forged.
+But stay away from short generic reviews — these can be easily forged.

-That’s great if your potential software development outsourcing partner is represented in media: for example, if they send speakers to conferences, publish case studies on third-party platforms, or have a blog on their own website.
+It’s great if your potential software development outsourcing partner is represented in media: for example, if they send speakers to conferences, publish case studies on third-party platforms, or have a blog on their own website.
 This means they are proud of their work and high expertise and do not hesitate to take an active part in the life of the professional community.

 1. How long will it take to complete my project?

-Don’t worry if you don’t get an exact answer right away — this is quite natural.
+Don’t worry if you don’t get an exact answer right away — this is quite normal.
 To provide an estimation, analysts must figure out what exactly needs to be done, while the designers need to come up with a layout.
 Once you confirm the design, they will be able to give you a delivery date.
 But an approximate time frame, based on your app idea, might be given to you during a call.

 2. Will it fit my budget?